aws-samples/foundation-model-benchmarking-tool/README.md

     - **Directory Paths**: This contains directory paths for where your model details, for example the configuration information for your model that you will deploy, and prompts that it will be invoked on be stored.
 This is flexible based on where you store the files.

     - **Dataset**: Add the name of your dataset which will lie in the data/dataset folder.
 This will contain the prompts you want to invoke your jumpstart to be deployed on.
 This dataset can be of various kinds, for text generation, summarization, question answering, based on what you want your models to be benchmarked on.
+Your dataset in our repository will be segregated into sizes of prompts for better insights into what the best prompt length is for your use case based on latency and other key metric requirements.

     - **prompt**: Here, you may or may not have this portion but if your dataset contains for example multiple languages, you can use this section to configure filtering the data, for example have the launguage be english, and configure the minimum and maximum length tokens for these prompts that the deployed models will invoke.